tollwerk/u2d-ventari/README.md

 ## Security

-If you discover any security related issues, please email philip@tollwerk.de instead of using the issue tracker.
+If you discover any security related issues, please email info@tollwerk.de instead of using the issue tracker.

 ## Credits